Gerald-GG/Gerald-GG/README.md

 # I am a Software Engineer based in Nairobi, Kenya.

 # About Me.
-Hello, I'm a passionate software engineer currently studying software engineering at Moringa School in Kenya.
+Hello, I'm a passionate software engineer currently pursuing software engineering at Moringa School, Kenya.
 I have a strong foundation in computer science, having graduated from Murang'a University of Technology, Kenya.
 I am enthusiastic about programming and technology, and I'm constantly seeking to enhance my skills and knowledge in the field.

-# Background
+# Education
-Education: I hold a Bachelor's degree in Computer Science from Murang'a University of Technology, Kenya.
+## Bachelor's degree in Computer Science
+   **Institution:  Murang'a University of Technology.
+   **Location: Murang'a County, Kenya.
+   **Year of Graduation: 2023.

+## CCNA Certifiaction
+   ** Institution: Jomo Kenyatta University of Agriculture and Technology.
+   ** Loation: Juja, Kiambu County.
+   **Year of Completion: November 2023.

+## Kali Linux
+   ** Self-Study and Practical Experience
+   ** Year of Proficiency: 2023

 # Skills
 I have gained proficiency in various areas of software development, including but not limited to: